-Students can attend any school in the country if it is accredited and nonprofit.
+Students can attend any school in the country, as long as it is accredited and nonprofit.
 Scholarship Foundation does not fund for-profit schools, which are institutions operated by private, profit-seeking businesses.
 Additionally, some scholarship programs may have additional criteria for eligible schools.